C4ncino/C4ncino/readme.md

 ###

 <p align="left">
-Computer systems engineer with experience in web and hybrid application development, automation and embedded systems.
+I'm a computer systems engineer with experience in web and hybrid application development, automation and embedded systems.
 I lead and collaborate in multidisciplinary teams, guiding projects to success by leveraging diverse perspectives.
 Passionate about technology, always eager to learn and share my knowledge.
 </p>

 ###